ikarius6/entropy/README.md

 - **Spend credits** by downloading chunks (download)
 - **Proof of Upstream** (kind:7772) — cryptographic receipt signed by the receiver proving that a transfer happened
 - **Credit Gating** — seeders verify requester's credit balance before serving chunks
-- **Onboarding** — new users host cold content to earn their first credits
+- **Onboarding** — new users host "popular" content to earn their first credits

 ### Cold Storage